Hugo Meijer

 BOOKS

 Awakening to China's Rise.
-Europe's Foreign and Security Policies toward the People's Republic of China (Oxford University Press, forthcoming)
+European Foreign and Security Policies toward the People's Republic of China (Oxford University Press, 2022)

 The Handbook of European Defence Policies and Armed Forces (Oxford University Press, 2016), co-edited with Marco Wyss